Jenn Tran

-Jennifer Tran (born November 24, 1997) is an American television personality who appeared on season 28 of The Bachelor, and starred in season 21 of The Bachelorette.
-She is the first Asian-American in the lead role in the history of the Bachelor franchise.
+Jennifer Tran (born November 24, 1997) is an American physician assistant and television personality.
+She first appeared on the twenty-eighth season of the dating reality television series The Bachelor, and was the star of the twenty-first season of its spin-off The Bachelorette.
+She is the first Asian American to lead the Bachelor franchise.

 Early life and education

-Tran was born and raised in Hillsdale, New Jersey, to Vietnamese immigrants.
-She is Buddhist, and has an older brother, James.
+Jennifer Tran was born on November 24, 1997, in Hillsdale, New Jersey, to Vietnamese immigrants.
+She was raised Buddhist with her older brother, James.
 She graduated from Pascack Valley High School in 2016, where she played basketball and lacrosse.

-Tran attended the University of Pittsburgh for two years, before transferring to the University of Wisconsin–Madison, where she was a member of the Alpha Phi sorority.
-She graduated with a Bachelor of Science in molecular biology in 2020.
-Prior to appearing on The Bachelor, Tran was a graduate student in Miami in a physician assistant program.
-She is scheduled to graduate in 2025 with a Master of Science in Clinical Medical Science.
-In March 2025, she returned to Miami to finish her degree.
+Tran attended the University of Pittsburgh for two years.
+She transferred to the University of Wisconsin–Madison in 2018, where she joined the Alpha Phi sorority.
+She received her Bachelor of Science in molecular biology in 2020.
+After graduating, Tran entered the physician assistant program at Barry University; she temporarily suspended her studies to participate on a variety of television programs.
+In 2026, she graduated with a master's degree in clinical medical science and earned her physician assistant certification.